 VMFlux for Navisworks

-Professional export workflows from Navisworks to OBJ/MTL today — GLB/glTF and properties next.
+Professional export workflows from Navisworks to OBJ/MTL and GLB today — CSV and properties next.

-VMFlux helps coordination, visualization, and downstream teams move model data out of Navisworks with cleaner structure, material-aware output, and a more dependable export workflow.
+VMFlux helps coordination, visualization, and downstream teams move model data out of Navisworks with cleaner structure, practical output options, and a more dependable export workflow.

 2024–2026